zetavg/chromium-website/site/blink/launching-features/index.md

 ## Exempt features

+You do not need to use this process if your change is not exposed to web developers.
+This means:

-You do not need to use this process if your change does not [affect web API behavior to the point that developers need to be aware of it](/blink/guidelines/web-exposed). (e.g. no significant behavioral changes, and no web-facing API changes.)
-The rest of this document doesn’t apply to this type of change, although such features might still have to go through a different launch process.
+- Your change does not [affect web API behavior to the point that developers need to be aware of it](/blink/guidelines/web-exposed), e.g. no significant behavioral changes, and no web-facing API changes.
+- Your change does not affect WebDriver API behavior.
+Although WebDriver changes are not observable by web pages, they are exposed to web developers running browser automation scripts.
+Thus, similar compatibility and interoperability concerns apply as for web-exposed features.

+The rest of this document doesn’t apply to these types of changes, although such features might still have to go through a different launch process.
 Large projects should have public design docs that are also shared on blink-dev@chromium.org (or chromium-dev@, for projects that have significant parts outside of Blink) for feedback (this is also a good way to get the attention of other relevant leads).

 ## Frequently asked questions